expo/expo/docs/pages/bare/installing-expo-modules.md

 In order to use Expo modules in your app, you will need to install and configure the `expo` package.

 The `expo` package has a small footprint; it includes only a minimal set of packages that are needed in nearly every app and the module and autolinking infrastructure that other Expo SDK packages are built with.
-Once the `expo` package is installed and configured in your project, you can use `expo install` to add any other Expo module from the SDK.
+Once the `expo` package is installed and configured in your project, you can use `npx expo install` to add any other Expo module from the SDK.

 The easiest way to get started with Expo modules is to initialize a new bare workflow project with: `npx create-expo-app --template bare-minimum`.